Company Mission

 Individual Class

 Each individual class is 2 hours.
 For now all classes are conducted virtually via Zoom and you can sign up in the link under each class.
 Each individual class will cover one of the topics below.
-Individual classes are $25
+Individual classes are $100Click on the title of the class to find out more information

 • Breastfeeding positions